The Monkey and the Jealous Camel

 Monkey: Is that everyone?

-Giraffe: I think so, I can’t see anyone else coming.
+Giraffe: I think so.
+I can’t see anyone else coming.

-midsummer.
-I hope everyone will have wonderful time tonight.
+Lion: Well, let’s get this party started!
+Welcome, everyone, to this party to celebrate midsummer.
+I hope you all have a wonderful time tonight.
 I want to introduce the band.
-Back by popular demand all the way from the Jungle.
-I would like to introduce our band- the animals.
+Back by popular demand, all the way from the jungle—I present our band: The Animals!

 Storyteller 1: Everyone danced and chatted and had a merry time.

-(Music playing.)
+(Music plays.)

 Penguin: He couldn’t be bothered coming.

-(Monkey climbs up the tree.)
+(Monkey climbs up a tree.)

-(The camel trundles up the hill very slowly)
+(The camel trundles slowly up the hill.)

-(Camel eventually makes his way up the hill.)
+(Camel eventually makes his way to the top of the hill.)

-Animals: Hello Camel, welcome to the midsummer’s eve party.
+Animals: Hello Camel!
+Welcome to the midsummer’s eve party.

-Lion: Come and join us.
+Lion: Come and join us!

 Frog: It will be wonderful.
-Let’s play a game of leap frog,
+Let’s play a game of leapfrog!

 (All the animals jump over one another.)

-Pig: That was fun but now let’s play piggy in the middle.
+Pig: That was fun, but now let’s play piggy in the middle!

 (All the animals throw a ball and the pig tries to catch it.)